Skip to main content Skip to site search

 Units fully covered by Berkeley’s Rent Ordinance have a rent ceiling, which is the maximum amount of rent the landlord can charge for that unit.

-The lawful rent ceiling is the maximum amount of rent that a landlord can charge for the use or occupancy of the unit, and any housing services included in the rent, such as storage, parking, or laundry facilities.
-Only the Rent Board can increase or decrease rent ceilings.
 You can look up the rent ceiling we have in our database for your unit through our online rent registry.
 For more information, see our Unit Information Lookup page.

 Unit must be a tenant’s primary residence for rent control protections to apply